 OpenStreetMap can be used as a primary source for data visualisations as demonstrated by this German streetname analysis in Zeit Online.

-Your first stop might be Geofabrik for an extract of Great Britain.
-This can be loaded quite easily into a Postgis database server ready for processing.
+Your first stop might be Geofabrik for an extract of Great Britain ready to load into a Postgis database.

 Use data in an application, licence (and fee) free